'The project was arguably the most successful of its kind ever undertaken, no less impressive in its way than the house’s original construction.

 Under the direction of its current occupants and leaseholders, RIT Capital Partners plc, Spencer House has been the object of one of the most ambitious restoration projects to be undertaken in the 20th century.

-The House has been restored to its original splendour and is used partly as offices and as a place where the public may visit for guided tours on Sundays throughout the year (excluding August) and where events can be held in the historic setting of the State Rooms.
+The House has been restored to its original splendour and is used partly as offices and as a place where the public may visit for guided tours on Sundays throughout the year (excluding August) and where events and weddings can be held in the historic setting of the State Rooms.

 The Spencer family last lived in the House in 1926 and subsequently let the building to a variety of tenants.
 As a result, the State Rooms were used as offices from the late 1920s until 1985, when the process of restoring the House began.